uhlerlab/image2reg/README.md

 #### 2. Clone the repository

-Next please clone this repository using
+Next please clone this repository by running the following command in a new terminal.
 ```
 git clone https://github.com/uhlerlab/image2reg.git
 cd image2reg